openownership/data-standard/docs/whyisbo.md

 .. highlights::

-    Uniting ownership and control under the banner of beneficial ownership allows us to represent the complex reality of corporate structures.
+    Uniting ownership and control under the banner of beneficial ownership allows us to represent the complex reality of corporate structures, and the multiple corporate interests a person might have.

 ```